 Our requirements for a quickie girls’ getaway were pretty demanding – we wanted a beach break in beautiful surroundings with delicious food, a relaxing spa and most importantly, utter seclusion.
 So we thought outside the box, deciding on an island that no-one had heard of – Phu Quoc in Vietnam.
 Currently only accessible via internal flights from Ho Chi Minh or Hanoi, this beautiful island is nestled down off the South Coast and remains mostly untouched.
 With gorgeous white sand beaches, sleepy fishermen’s villages and shacks serving some of the tastiest Vietnamese seafood around, it’s definitely worth heading there now before Phu Quoc becomes just another Phuket.

 One downside of Phu Quoc’s underdeveloped nature is finding somewhere good to stay; however, we found a slice of heaven in Chen Sea Resort & Spa.
-Owned by Centara (a leading Thai hotel chain), its more corporate management system ensured high quality but at prices much lower than the other competing beach resorts.

 The resort is a 20-minute drive from Long Beach, the most tourist-y section of the island – far enough away for seclusion, but close enough if you want a bit of variety in your evenings.
 It occupies its own stretch of beautiful white sand beach, with egg chairs dangling from palm trees that invite you to sit and marvel at Phu Quoc’s beauty.
 The infinity pool is equally as breathtaking, with enticing turquoise waters that are bound to result in lots of #nofilter Instagram pics!